Faces in the Dark

 Faces in the Dark is a 1960 black and white British thriller film directed by David Eady and starring John Gregson, Mai Zetterling and John Ireland.
-The screenplay was by Ephraim Kogan and John Tully film is based on the 1952 novel Les Visages de l'ombre by Boileau-Narcejac.
+The screenplay, by Ephraim Kogan and John Tully, is based on the 1952 novel Les Visages de l'ombre by Boileau-Narcejac.

 Plot

 Richard Hammond, an aggressive and ambitious business mogul and inventor with little or no time for his wife, friends or family, is blinded in an explosion on the same day that his long-suffering wife had planned to leave him.
 He becomes bitter at life.

-Under protest Richard submits to a month’s rest in his Cornwall house but he notices several inconsistencies there.
+Under protest Richard submits to a month's rest in his Cornwall house but he notices several inconsistencies there.
 Either he is losing his mind or there is a plot to murder him.

 In desperation he runs away wildly and is nearly hit by a train.
 He wakes up in hospital in France.
 Unable to convince the doctor of his danger he is taken back into the custody of his wife and after pleading with her to let him live takes matters into his own hands in a dramatic finale.